snyk-labs/iac-to-cloud-example-custom-rules/README.md

 snyk iac rules test
 ```

-### 4. Test Actual Terraform Code With Your Custom Rules
-Creates expected output based on terraform in the /inputs/ folder:
+Runs unit test and creates or overwrites expected output based on terraform in the /inputs/ folder:
 ```sh
 snyk iac rules test --update-expected
 ```

+### 4. Test Actual Terraform Code With Your Custom Rules
 tests what's in the input and compares with expected output:
 ```sh
 snyk iac test --custom-rules --experimental --report spec/rules/*/inputs/*.tf